 The current ICNIRP limits are set out in two documents available at the ICNIRP website and .
+The most recent ICNIRP guidelines for limiting exposure to electomagnetic fields (100 KHz TO 300 GHz) was published on 11 March 2020.
 The same exposure limits apply whatever technologies emit the non-ionising radiation (for example 2G, 3G, 4G, 5G, TV or FM/AM radio).

 ICNIRP is funded by governments and public bodies and is totally independent of industry.
 Its work is endorsed by the World Health Organisation.

 ComReg manages Ireland’s radio spectrum which is a national resource used to provide a wide range of wireless communications services including radio and television broadcasting, mobile telephony, and wireless broadband.
 In managing the radio spectrum, ComReg obliges network operators under a Wireless Telegraphy Licence or a General Authorisation as applicable, to ensure that emissions from their networks do not exceed the public exposure limits established by ICNIRP.

 As part of its spectrum management function, every year ComReg measures NIR levels in public areas at a minimum of 80 different sites, located throughout Ireland.
 These are chosen based on demographic and geographic factors.
 To date, over 1400 sites have been surveyed and NIR levels at all sites have been found, without exception, to fall well below the international limits for public exposure set by ICNIRP.